 Cassava Cake is naturally gluten-free.
 Cassava or yuca is free of gluten by nature.
 The same is true for coconut milk and condensed milk.

-You can refrigerate Cassava Cake for up to 5 days or freeze it for longer shelf life.
+You can refrigerate Cassava Cake for 5-7 days or freeze it for a longer shelf life.
 Reheating it before serving makes it taste better.

 A generous coating of butter, oil, or cooking spray will prevent the cake from sticking to the pan.
-You can use parchment paper to remove it easily from the pan.
-Run a blunt knife around the edges to loosen the cake if it sticks to the pan.
+Lining with parchment paper also aids in easy removal.
+If the cake does stick, simply glide a blunt knife around the edges to release it.

 Thank you for reading this post!
-I hope you'll try Cassava Cake — it requires only five ingredients to make!
+I hope you'll give Cassava Cake a try — it only requires five ingredients to make!